Shoeless Hackensack FedEx Robber: ‘Give Me The Package Or I’ll F*** You Up’

 "Give me the package or I'll f*** you up," a shoeless robber from Teaneck told a FedEx driver who was making a delivery in Hackensack on Tuesday, authorities said.

-What followed was a police chase through a muddy creek and a massive manhunt that ended when police found Newon O. Byfield, 31, behind the nearby Hilton Hasbrouck Heights/Meadowlands.
+What followed was a massive manhunt and a police chase through a muddy creek that ended when police found Newon O. Byfield, 31, behind the nearby Hilton Hasbrouck Heights/Meadowlands.

 The shoeless Byfield approached the driver at a Polifly Road address and threatened him shortly after 12:30 p.m.
 Tuesday, Lt.
 Anthony DiPersia said.